-NOTE: Holds will be placed on transcripts and records for non-payment of fees, room & board, fines, etc. In addition, students who owe for charges will be unable to register for classes in future semesters until the debt is settled.
+NOTE: Holds will be placed on transcripts and records for non-payment of fees, room & board, fines, etc. In addition, students who owe for charges will be unable to register for classes in future semesters or receive transcripts until the debt is settled.